AnishKamatam/BiteCheck/README.md

-# BiteCheck - Anomaly Detection System
+# BiteCheck: Anomaly Detection System for Nutrition Data Quality Assurance

-An XGBoost-based machine learning system for detecting data quality anomalies in nutrition product data using an ensemble of SMOTE and ADASYN models.
+A machine learning framework for automated detection of data quality anomalies in nutrition product datasets using ensemble gradient boosting and semantic text embeddings.

-## Overview
+## Abstract

-This project builds an anomaly detection model that identifies data entry errors and inconsistencies in product nutrition data.
-The model uses SentenceTransformer embeddings for text features and XGBoost for classification, trained on Before/After data pairs where human reviewers marked anomalies with carets (^).
+This repository implements an anomaly detection system designed to identify data entry errors and inconsistencies in structured nutrition product data.
+The system employs an ensemble of XGBoost classifiers trained on synthetically augmented datasets using SMOTE and ADASYN oversampling techniques.
+Text features are encoded using SentenceTransformer embeddings, enabling the model to capture semantic relationships in product descriptions, categories, and ingredient lists.
+The framework demonstrates effective performance on imbalanced classification tasks with approximately 6% positive class representation.

-## Project Structure
+## System Architecture

 ```
 BiteCheck/